chtoucas/Narvalo.NET/Issues.md

 MSBuild files:
 - Improvement: Check Retail & Lean properties.
 - Enhancement: Copy non retail packages to the local NuGet server.
-- Bug: It seems that we didn't cover all possible configuration variants which can lead to tricky build failures.
-Run quick.cmd without visible internals then run make.ps1 Tests.
 - Bug: The Code Analysis "succeed" file does not seem to be created.
-- Improvement: In CreateAssemblyVersionFile, do not hardcode the directory to create but use instead the parent directory of AssemblyVersionFile.

 Miscs:
 - Improvement: Complete Guidelines.